City-of-Bloomington/example-playbooks/README.md

     sudo apt-get install build-essential libssl-dev libffi-dev python-dev

-Create a python virtualenv on the main ansible machine you'll use to configure other machines:
+Optionally, create a python virtualenv on the main ansible control machine you'll use to configure other hosts:

 [Virtualenv Setup](virtualenv.md)